-To ensure that your pet has the longest, healthiest, most comfortable life possible, Caputo Animal Hospital encourages you to bring your senior pet for exams and blood tests twice each year.
-This way, we can track how your pet is aging, and we’ll be more likely to catch any developing diseases before they’re big problems.
+To ensure that your pet has the longest, healthiest, most comfortable life possible, Ford Caputo Veterinary Hospital encourages you to bring your senior pet for exams and blood tests twice each year.
+This way, we can track how your pet is aging, and we’ll be more likely to catch any developing diseases before their big problems.

 Blood tests are one of the most important parts of a senior exam.
 These blood screenings—often referred to as a “senior panel”— monitor red and white blood cell counts and reveal how well the kidney, liver, pancreas, and thyroid are functioning.
 Your vet may recommend a chest x-ray to ensure that the heart is a normal size and that there are no masses in the lungs.